Hereford: Governance

 However, the new Herefordshire was a unitary authority without any districts and so Hereford lost its district status (although, confusingly, the authority's full legal name is the County of Herefordshire District Council).
 Charter trustees were appointed to preserve mayoral traditions until a civil parish council could be set up, which happened on 1 April 2000 when the unparished area was parished as Hereford and Belmont Rural, part also went to the existing parish of Clehonger.
 Hereford is one of only eight civil parishes in England which have city status.
 It is based at Hereford Town Hall.

 Hereford was the name of a parliamentary constituency that was centred in the city from 1295 to 2010, when it was renamed Hereford and South Herefordshire.
 The current Member of Parliament (MP) in the House of Commons is Jesse Norman of the Conservative Party.
 He has represented the constituency since May 2010.

 Geography

 Climate

 As with all of the UK, Hereford experiences a maritime climate, with limited seasonal temperature ranges, and generally moderate rainfall throughout the year.
 The nearest Met Office weather station, for which 30-year averages are available, is Credenhill weather station, about 4 mi north west of the city centre.
 Before 2001, the weather station at Preston Wynne (7 miles, 11 km to the north-east) provided the data.

 Since 2001, extremes at Hereford Credenhill have ranged from 33.6 °C during July 2006, to as low as -15.8 °C during December 2010.

 In February 2020, many houses in Hereford were evacuated due to floods.

+On 17 February 2020, the River Wye rose to 6.11 metres, the highest ever recorded, as a result of the weather pattern created by Storm Dennis.